anic17/Newtrodit/README.md

 ## Manual
 To get information about the usage of Newtrodit, press F1 at Newtrodit or run `newtrodit --help`
 It shows all the information you need to know to use Newtrodit.
-If you have any doubts, contact me on <a href="https://discord.gg/J628dBqQgb" style="text-decoration: none">Discord</a>.
+If you have any questions, contact me on <a href="https://discord.gg/J628dBqQgb" style="text-decoration: none">Discord</a>.

 ## Contact